Application and Admission

 If I’m interested in playing a sport at Loras while in graduate school, how many credits do I have to take?

-Graduate students must be enrolled in a degree-seeking master’s program to be eligible to participate in NCAA athletics at Loras (please note that the Graduate Certificate in Applied Analytics does not qualify as a degree-seeking master’s program).
+Graduate students must be enrolled in a degree-seeking master’s program to be eligible to participate in NCAA athletics at Loras.

-What are current tuition rates for the Master of Science in Biomedical Sciences?
+What are the current tuition rates for the Master of Science in Biomedical Sciences?